SalazarMtzMiguel/ZettelKasten-Cinvestav/Proyecto de Tesis/Tesis Auto-Ingenieria/T002-Borrador Revision Sistematica.md

 - What are the main applications of evolutionary design principles in modern software systems?

-- How does evolutionary design in software systems compare to traditional design methodologies?
+- ==How does evolutionary design in software systems compare to traditional design methodologies?==

-- What are the limitations of using evolutionary algorithms for software systems design?
+- ==What are the limitations of using evolutionary algorithms for software systems design?==

 **4. Generative design in software Systems**

 - What are the effects of generative design on the software development lifecycle?

-- What are the most common generative design techniques applied to software systems?
+- ==What are the most common generative design techniques applied to software systems?==

 - Does generative design improve the quality and innovation of software systems?
-(This yes/no question is ideal for the "Consensus Meter" feature).

 **5. Software design automation**